-You and Dr. Becker may determine that you need a tooth extraction for any number of reasons:
+You and your doctor may determine that you need a tooth extracted for a number of reasons.

 Reasons for tooth extraction

 The Extraction Process